fabiobindels/bindels/README.md

 Bindels is a streamlined and efficient framework designed for generating static sites using Markdown.
-Its simplicity and use of familiar JavaScript make it an ideal choice for developers looking to build fast, markdown-driven websites.
+Its simplicity and use of familiar JavaScript make it an ideal choice for developers looking to build fast, markdown-driven websites without a bunch of dependencies.

 ## Creating components